awesomephant/blog/_posts/2017-08-27-dissertation.md

 ## Alterations in the 1920s

 We see the first major deviation from Gropius' plan the day the first families moved in.
-Few families could afford the RM 1350 for Marcel Breuer's specially designed furniture set, so they brought in an ecclectic collection of regular furniture, wallpapers and curtains, which often fit aw
+Few families could afford the RM 1350 for Marcel Breuer's specially designed furniture set, so they brought in an ecclectic collection of traditional furniture, wallpapers and curtains, which made an awkward fit in Gropius' small floor plans.

 Following the initial construction, heat insulation quickly became a concern.
 Anectotal accounts describe how doors and windows would freeze shut during the first winter.
 This was a direct result of shortcomings in the design.

 1. The steel frame, single glass windows chosen by Gropius were cutting-edge technology at the time.
 As such, they were not only a third more expensive than traditional wooden windows but also caused major heat loss due to their size and lack of insulation.
 Most of the original windows were replaced smaller, wooden windows by the mid-1930s.
 The new windows were also set much lower than the original windows, which started 1.40m above floor level (Gropius had made this choice to increase teh usable floor area)
 2. The thin outer walls formed another heat escape route.
 This was a direct result of their industrialised production - since their concrete slabs all had the same dimensions, heat bridges could form between the gaps.
 Home-owners addressed this by errecting secondary brick facades shortly after the initial construction.

 Some individuals also began selling goods out of their houses, moving further away from the notion of centralised consumption.
+This practice continues to date, as figure ? shows.

 ## Alterations in Nazi Germany
 The Bauhaus was always criticised as a source of communist thinking by right-wing observers.
 In the 1930s, the nazis usd their freshly-seized power to make a number of alterations to the Torten Settlement (after earlier plans to rebuild it from the ground had proven financially unviable).
 Dessau architect and long-time critic of Gropius, Kurt Eisner was comissioned to develop a scheme to replace all of Gropius' steel windows with wooden ones.
 While this did also address construction issues, it was primarily seen as a propaganda victory by the nazis.

 Visually, changing the window positions broke up Gropius' continuous facade into individual units.
+A pavement and more pronounced seperation between neighbouring front gardens were also added in this period.

 A contemporary newspaper report celebrates the changes, describing how the "middle-eastern flat roofed architecture has been restored to German forms".
-(This strangely racist critique of modernist architecture is a recurring motif among critics of the Bauhaus at the time).
+(This strangely racist critique of modernist architecture is a recurring motif among critics of modern architecture at the time).

 The desire to contrast modernist buildings with what was seen as proper, "volkisch" architecture might also explain why the Bauhaus building itself was surrounded by a grouping of pitched-roof, traditionally-built apartment buildings during this time.